 You can’t talk about the Natural History Museum without mentioning the African elephant exhibit smack in the middle of the grand Rotunda.
 Even though they’ve seen it countless times, my kids still stand below, mouths agape, as they take in its enormity.
 They also like to press buttons on a surrounding display panel to hear its wild calls.

-With interactive exhibits, live creatures on display, and opportunities to hold some of them, it may just be my kids’ favorite part of the museum – both were handling giant caterpillars, cockroaches, and beetles before they could even talk.
+With interactive exhibits, live creatures on display, and opportunities to hold some of them, the Insect Zoo may just be my kids’ favorite part of the museum – both were handling giant caterpillars, cockroaches, and beetles before they could even talk.
 At various times throughout the day, museum volunteers bring out all kinds of creepy crawlies that guests can view up close and hold.
 And, depending on timing, you may be able to watch a tarantula feeding, too.
 For exhibits that aren’t alive, but still fun, kids can check out the “house” in the southwest corner to find out where different insects might make their home in your abode or try to match up bugs with their contributions to the human world on an interactive panel nearby.
 They can also crawl through a termite tunnel and examine scads of live insect species in terrariums.
-Right next door, is the Butterfly Pavillion, where guests can walk among nearly 50 different species of butterflies as well as exotic plants.
+Right next door, is the Butterfly Pavilion, where guests can walk among nearly 50 different species of butterflies as well as exotic plants.
 It’s one of the few exhibits that requires a fee — $6/adults, $5/children 2-12, $5.50/seniors.

 If you plan to go: